Ordering · 6 min read

 How status changes happen

-The customer tracking page
+The guest tracking page

 Right after submission, the storefront opens a live order tracker showing the order reference, items, total, and the status timeline.
-When staff change the status, the customer page updates within a couple of seconds in real time — no refresh needed.
+When staff change the status, the guest’s page updates within a couple of seconds in real time — no refresh needed.

 - A tap-to-dial phone number connects them to the branch for questions.